Hōia Ope Tauā

 Pay for army soldiers varies depending on specialist trade, experience and rank.

-- Army soldier recruits in training can expect to earn minimum wage.
+- Army soldier recruits in training usually earn $46,000 a year.

 Army soldiers may also get food and accommodation allowances and free medical and dental care.